aakif100/TOP-COLLEGES-BROWSER/README.md

 - `index.html`: The main HTML file that contains the structure of the web page.
 - `script.js`: The JavaScript file that contains the logic for fetching and displaying college data.
-- `style.css`: The CSS file for styling the web page (minimal styling included).

 ## API Reference